Guaranteed Nonconvex Low-Rank Tensor Estimation via Scaled Gradient Descent: Abstract

 \section{Abstract}

 Tensors, which give a faithful and effective representation to deliver the intrinsic structure of multi-dimensional data, play a crucial role in an increasing number of signal processing and machine learning problems.
 However, tensor data are often accompanied by arbitrary signal corruptions, including missing entries and sparse noise.
 A fundamental challenge is to reliably extract the meaningful information from corrupted tensor data in a statistically and computationally efficient manner.
 This paper develops a scaled gradient descent (ScaledGD) algorithm to directly estimate the tensor factors with tailored spectral initializations under the tensor-tensor product (t-product) and tensor singular value decomposition (t-SVD) framework.
-In theory, ScaledGD achieves linear convergence at a constant rate that is independent of the condition number of the ground truth low-rank tensor for two canonical problems---tensor robust principal component analysis and tensor completion---as long as the level of corruptions is not too large and the sample size is sufficiently large, while maintaining the low per-iteration cost of gradient descent.
-To the best of our knowledge, ScaledGD is the first algorithm that provably has such properties for low-rank tensor estimation with the t-SVD decomposition.
-Finally, numerical examples are provided to demonstrate the efficacy of ScaledGD in accelerating the convergence rate of ill-conditioned low-rank tensor estimation in these two applications.
+With tailored variants for tensor robust principal component analysis, (robust) tensor completion and tensor regression, we theoretically show that ScaledGD achieves linear convergence at a constant rate that is independent of the condition number of the ground truth low-rank tensor, while maintaining the low per-iteration cost of gradient descent.
+To the best of our knowledge, ScaledGD is the first algorithm that provably has such properties for low-rank tensor estimation with the t-SVD.
+Finally, numerical examples are provided to demonstrate the efficacy of ScaledGD in accelerating the convergence rate of ill-conditioned low-rank tensor estimation in a number of applications.